-We believe CohBar is a first mover in exploring the mitochondrial genome to identify MDPs with the potential to be developed into transformative medicines.
-Our strategy is to secure a leading scientific and intellectual property position in mitochondrial peptides, as we continue to identify new peptides with potential for metabolic regulation and protection, and develop drug candidates that address the metabolic dysfunction underlying age-related diseases.
+Our strategy is to secure a leading scientific and intellectual property position in mitochondrial peptides and develop a pipeline of MBTs that address the metabolic dysfunction underlying age-related diseases.

-Mitochondria, the only parts of the cell other than the nucleus that have their own genome, produce energy and regulate cell death in response to signals received from the cell.
-Until recently, scientists believed the mitochondrial genome contained a limited number of genes and, as a result, it had been relatively unexplored as a focus of drug discovery efforts.
-Research by CohBar founders and their academic collaborators revealed that the mitochondrial genome contains significantly more potential new genes that encode various peptides.
+Mitochondria, the only parts of the cell other than the nucleus that have their own genome, produce energy and regulate cell death.
+Until recently, scientists believed the mitochondrial genome contained 37 genes and, as a result, it had been relatively unexplored as a focus of drug discovery efforts.
+Research by CohBar founders, their academic collaborators and the CohBar scientific team revealed that the mitochondrial genome encodes more than 100 of these previously unexplored peptides.
 In preclinical models of age-related diseases, a number of these mitochondrial-derived peptides (MDPs) have shown potential disease-modifying effects including metabolic regulation, neuro-protective, cyto-protective and anti-inflammatory activity.

-The original groundbreaking research in the areas of mitochondrial genomics and biology, age-related diseases, longevity, metabolism and MDP’s underlying our licensed intellectual property portfolio was conducted by our Founders, Dr. Pinchas Cohen, Dean of the Davis School of Gerontology at the University of Southern California, Dr. Nir Barzilai, Professor of Genetics and Director of the Institute for Aging Research at the Albert Einstein College of Medicine, and their academic collaborators.
-Our Founders’ research has been supported by grants totaling over $30 million awarded to their respective academic institutions since 2001 by the National Institutes of Health, private foundations, and other grant funding organizations.
+The original groundbreaking research in the areas of mitochondrial genomics and biology, age-related diseases, longevity, metabolism and MDP’s that launched the Company’s research and development efforts, was conducted by our founders, Dr. Pinchas Cohen, Dean of the Davis School of Gerontology at the University of Southern California, Dr. Nir Barzilai, Professor of Genetics and Director of the Institute for Aging Research at the Albert Einstein College of Medicine, and their academic collaborators.
+Their research has been supported by grants totaling over $30 million awarded to their respective academic institutions since 2001 by the National Institutes of Health, private foundations, and other grant funding organizations.

-The multi-disciplinary expertise of our scientific leaders, and their investigations into and knowledge of age-related diseases, has enabled and focused our research efforts on the mitochondrial genome and its potential to yield biologically active peptides for therapeutic advancement.
+The multi-disciplinary expertise and scientific leadership of our founders are augmented by our co-founders, Dr. David Sinclair (Harvard and Sirtris Pharmaceuticals), and Dr. John Amatruda (Merck, Bayer).
+Their investigations into and knowledge of age-related diseases and drug development has further enabled our research efforts in the mitochondrial genome and its potential to yield biologically active peptides for therapeutic advancement.